dhagrow/telepythy/README.md

 ### Local Interpreters

-To use **Telepythy** with a different local Python interpreter, you must create a profile referencing the path of the interpreter in the config file.
+To use **Telepythy** with a different local Python interpreter, you must create a profile referencing the command for the interpreter in the config file.

 To add a different interpreter: